Funny People: Cast

 Comedians Orny Adams, Dave Attell, Andy Dick, Charles Fleischer, Budd Friedman, Monty Hoffman, Carol Leifer, Al Lubel, Norm Macdonald, Rod Man, Jerry Minor, Paul Reiser, Ray Romano, Mark Schiff, Sarah Silverman, and George Wallace had cameos as themselves in the roles of George's fellow comedians, while comedians Tyler Spindel and Kyle Kinane respectively played a college guy with a camera and a paparazzo at the medical center.
 Rapper Eminem, musician James Taylor, and Myspace founder Tom Anderson also briefly appeared as themselves.
 Musicians Jon Brion, James Gadson, and Sebastian Steinberg appeared in the film as members of George's jam band.
 Actress Carla Gallo and comedian Bo Burnham appeared as characters on Yo Teach!, the television show within the film which stars Mark, while Justin Long and Apatow regular Ken Jeong had cameos as characters in the movies for which George is famous.
-In the film, the posters for George's films also featured actors Owen Wilson and Elizabeth Banks on them.
+In the film, the posters for George's films also featured actors Owen Wilson and Elizabeth Banks in them.
 Actors Steve Bannos and Elaine Kao had small roles respectively as a deli manager and a mom with a camera.